Aidil Zafuan: Senior

-On July 12, 2016, Aidil with 71 international caps announced his retirement from international football via his football club's website and its Facebook page.
-He return in 2017 and was part of Malaysia's 2018 AFF Suzuki Cup squad earning 82 international caps during the tournament.
+On 12 July 2016, Aidil with 71 international caps announced his retirement from international football via his football club's website and its Facebook page.
+He returned in 2017 and was part of Malaysia's 2018 AFF Suzuki Cup squad earning 82 international caps during the tournament.
 In 2019, he earned his 83rd international caps against Sri Lanka.

 He earn his 100 appearances for Malaysia in 2020 AFF Championship against Vietnam.
 During his international career, Aidil went on to play a total of 101 matches for Malaysia and his international appearances comprise 98 'A' international matches as classified by FIFA including 3 international matches not classified as 'A'.